ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/TextField.rst

 input.
 Read only.

-The position and height of a custom
-`cursorDelegate </sdk/apps/qml/Ubuntu.Components/TextField#cursorDelegate-prop>`__
-are updated to follow the cursorRectangle automatically when it changes.
+The position and height of a custom :ref:`cursorDelegate <sdk_ubuntu_components_textfield#cursorDelegate-prop>` are updated to follow the cursorRectangle automatically when it changes.
 The width of the delegate is unaffected by changes in the cursor rectangle.

 |

+.. _sdk_ubuntu_components_textfield_cursorVisible-prop:

 +--------------------------------------------------------------------------+
 |        \ cursorVisible : bool                                            |
 +--------------------------------------------------------------------------+

-Set to true when the
-`TextField </sdk/apps/qml/Ubuntu.Components/TextField/>`__ shows a cursor.
+Set to true when the :ref:`TextField <sdk_ubuntu_components_textfield>` shows a cursor.

-This property is set and unset when the
-`TextField </sdk/apps/qml/Ubuntu.Components/TextField/>`__ gets active focus, so that other properties can be bound to whether the cursor is currently showing.
+This property is set and unset when the :ref:`TextField <sdk_ubuntu_components_textfield>` gets active focus, so that other properties can be bound to whether the cursor is currently showing.
 As it gets set and unset automatically, when you set the value yourself you must keep in mind that your value may be overwritten.

 It can be set directly in script, for example if a KeyProxy might forward keys to it and you desire it to look active when this happens